Positions & Velocities

-The most accurate and up-to-date EPN station positions and velocities are derived from a multi-year adjustment of the EPN weekly SINEX product.
-The cumulative solution is used for the realisation of the regional densification of the ITRFyy/IGSyy between two releases and also for the maintenance of the ETRS89.
-The multi-year adjustment comprises weekly SINEX files from GPSweek 834 up to the most recent solutions involving the EPN_REPRO1 results and the routine weekly EPN product.
+The most accurate and up-to-date EPN station positions and velocities are derived from a multi-year combination of the EPN daily combined SINEX files.
+This multi-year solution is used for the realisation of the regional densification of the ITRFyy/IGSyy between two releases and also for the maintenance of the ETRS89.
+The multi-year combination comprises EPN-repro2 daily SINEX files from GPSweek 834 up to GPSweek 1772 and routine daily EPN combined SINEX files from GPSweek 1772 up to the most recent solutions.
 The multi-year solution is updated each 15 weeks in order to provide up-to-date coordinates and velocities.

-Based on the series of the regularly updated EPN multi-year position and velocity solution, the EPN stations are categorized taking the station quality and the length of the available observation time span into account (Kenyeres, 2010):
+Based on the EPN multi-year position and velocity solution and its associated residual position time series, the EPN stations are categorized taking into account the station quality and the length of the available observation time span:

 More details about the usage of the Class A stations for EUREF densifications are available from "Guidelines for EUREF Densifications" by Bruyninx et al.

-For Class B stations, EUREF provides only position estimates (EPN_B_IGb08.SSC, EPN_B_ETRF2000.SSC) at the epoch of minimal variance.
+For Class B stations, EUREF provides only position estimates (EPN_B_IGS14.SSC, EPN_B_ETRF2000.SSC, EPN_B_ETRF2014.SSC) at the epoch of minimal variance.
 The velocity estimates of the Class B stations are not released because of their limited accuracy (caused by e.g. the short observation period of the station, or lower data quality).
-However, Class B velocities are available upon request addressed to the EPN Reference Frame Coordinator.
+However, Class B velocities are available upon request ftom the EPN Reference Frame Coordinator.

-The EPN cumulative solution is maintained by the EPN Reference Frame Coordinator (A. Kenyeres).
+Since the release C1950, the EPN cumulative solution is maintained by the EPN Reference Frame Coordinator (J. Legrand).